Day 2

 Who Should Attend:

-Accountants, Attorneys, CFP
+Accountants, Attorneys, Preparers

 Learning Objective: